-Making Ipswich the most hedgehog friendly town in the UK – a two-year project funded by Heritage Lottery Fund and British Hedgehog Preservation Society, but we are still working towards this aim!
+Making Ipswich the most hedgehog friendly town in the UK – originally formed as a two-year project funded by Heritage Lottery Fund and British Hedgehog Preservation Society, but we are still working towards this aim!
 You can keep up to date with our hedgehog activities by following our project blog and twitter @ipswichhogs

 The aim of our work in Ipswich is to raise awareness about the threats hedgehogs face and promote easy actions that everyone can take in their own gardens, streets and neighbourhoods.
 We hope to create a network of hedgehog friendly streets and green spaces across the town and better understand the distribution and ecology of this declining species.

 Hedgehog champions play a crucial role in building our hedgehog network and are using a range of approaches to link up whole streets of gardens with Hedgehog Highways.
 From writing letters to neighbours, giving talks, running stalls and conducting hedgehog surveys, there are all sorts of ways champions can get involved.
 Find out more about becoming a hedgehog champion:

 By holding talks & community events we hope to promote action across town.
 We run evening talks, family activity days, night safaris, training workshops and community hedgehog surveys.
 Check out our What’s On and follow Suffolk Wildlife Trust in Ipswich facebook page to find out more.